twidi/databytes/README.md

 ## Development

-To set up the development environment:
+To set up the development environment, first create a virtual environment using the method of your choice, activate it and, in it:

 ```bash
 # Install development dependencies